Download the report

 Section III.
 Status of Societal Respect for Religious Freedom

-Anecdotal reports indicated that some Muslims and Christians who wished to convert to another religion reportedly continued to fear social retribution, such as ostracism by friends, family, and their community.
-If parents converted to Islam, there was often family and official pressure for the children to do the same.
-Some non-Muslims said they felt pressured in the workplace or in social groups to convert to Islam.
+There were again reports that some individuals who wished to convert to another religion continued to fear social retribution, such as ostracism by friends, family, and their community.
+If parents converted to Islam, there was often family and official pressure for the children to do the same if they were not young enough to have been automatically converted with their parents.
+Some non-Muslims said they continued to feel pressured in the workplace or in social groups to convert to Islam.
+While the SPC outlined harsh punishments for Muslims converting to another religion, there were no known cases during the year of the government having applied those penalties.
+Non-Muslims reported, however, that government officials monitored their religious services and events to ensure that no Muslims attended and that there was no anti-Islamic content.

 Section IV.
 U.S. Government Policy and Engagement